devrand/wildfire_viz_demo/README.md

 You need only *numpy & matplotlib* to run this demo

-Used in mass processing of images for a project about field fires (mainly due to stubble burning) in Ukraine, by Texty.org.ua The project will be published in very short time
+Used in mass processing of images for a project about field fires (mainly due to stubble burning) in Ukraine, by Texty.org.ua.
+We've found and processed thousands satellite photos from burning area by Sentinel-2 to visualize scale of a problem.
+The project is here: https://texty.org.ua/projects/104757/v-ukrayini-shoroku-blyzko-30-tysyach-pozhezh-yak-vony-vyhlyadayut-iz-kosmosu/
+Right now it's in Ukrainian only, but with meny interesting pictures.